oletizi/avi-docs/src/site/docs/16.3/installing-avi-vantage-for-a-linux-server-cloud/index.md

 Installing Avi Vantage directly onto Linux servers leverages the raw horsepower of the underlying hardware without the overhead added by a virtualization layer.
 For example, installing Avi Vantage directly onto Linux servers that support Data Plane Development Kit (DPDK) allows the feature's optimized packet processing to be leveraged for virtual service traffic.

-Note: If installing Avi SEs directly onto Linux servers that include DPDK, make sure to enable the option in Vantage when adding the host for the Avi SE.
+Note: If installing Avi SEs directly onto Linux servers that include DPDK, make sure to enable the option in Avi Vantage when adding the host for the Avi SE.

 ### Docker Container